FAQ

 Is using TPSClear legal?

-Yes.
 Screening against TPS and CTPS before calling is a legal requirement under PECR, and the tool exists to help you do that automatically.

 PECR places the obligation to screen on the calling organisation.
-TPSClear is a DMA-licensed list-cleaning tool that helps you meet that obligation by checking numbers in real time as they change in HubSpot.
+TPSClear is a list-cleaning tool that helps you meet that obligation by checking numbers in real time as they change in HubSpot.
 Compliance responsibility still sits with you as the caller.

 How fast is screening?

-Real-time.
 TPSClear listens for HubSpot phone-change events and writes the verdict back within seconds.

 When a contact or company phone is created or modified, HubSpot fires a webhook, TPSClear normalises the number, queries TPS and CTPS, and writes the result to the record.
 Typical end-to-end latency is single-digit seconds.
 A daily backfill cron also sweeps records the webhook may have missed.